Who Is Marvics? We Investigated the Suspicious “Top 5 NZ Air Purifiers” Ads

 Not Just Air Purifiers

-As a bonus, they have a dehumidifer too which no doubt follows the same path.
+As a bonus, Marvics also has a dehumidifer, which no doubt follows the same path.
 Here's how the deeply inspiring story at the bottom of each product compares!

 Bottom Line

-Small wooden figure pushing a Smart Air Sqair air purifier on a wooden table with a white wall in the background
+Wooden man figure pushing a Smart Air Sqair air purifier on a table with a white background and blurred plant in foreground